OtherColetterbox/Git-Guide/README.md

 ----

-## I wrote this a couple of years ago - I can go through and remove any irrelevant parts (e.g. references to a specific IDE we don't use) if there's any interest in using it.
+## I wrote this a couple of years ago - I can go through and remove any irrelevant parts (e.g. references to a specific IDE we don't use, problems that are really specific to another group of people...) if there's any interest in using it.

 ![](https://media.giphy.com/media/kswZdQQQV7pAc/giphy.gif)